 As part of a federal program, I receive samples for Phytophthora ramorum testing.
 While not currently present in Michigan, this is an extremely destructive pathogen and is a potential threat to Michigan’s forests and nursery industry.

-Michigan States’ Diagnostic Services Lab is the regional center for the North Central Plant Diagnostic Network.
+Michigan State University Plant & Pest Diagnostics lab is the regional center for the North Central Plant Diagnostic Network.
 As such I work closely with our network of diagnosticians to promote continued collaboration and training for diagnosticians.